Getting kids to focus depends on many factors.

 - Be comfortable being silly, energized, and animated when appropriate.

 - Stay consistent with the expectation of the signal.
-If the adult begins to talk with only half of the group following along in a focused way, students will be less likely to follow when the signal is given at a future time.
+If the adult begins to talk when only half of the group is listening, students will be less likely to follow an attention getter next time.
 Kids catch on quickly.

 To try this week